 - 11. Temporary disability during injury recovery period

-Temporary disability pays injured workers for time lost from work due to an injury.
-It is based on a percentage of the employee’s salary.
-It is meant to be temporary, available while the worker recovers from the injury.
+Temporary disability pays you for time lost from work due to an injury.
+It is based on a percentage of your salary.
+It is meant to be temporary, available while you recover from the injury.

 Temporary disability and permanent partial disability cannot be paid at the same time.1